rhcreynold/workshop-operator-lab-guide/workshops/better-together/container-namespaces.rst

 interface inside a container out to its destination in an upcoming section.

-.. admonition:: We forgot the User namespace?
+.. admonition:: What about the User namespace?

   Currently in OpenShift, all containers share a single user namespace.
   This is due to some lingering performance issues with the user namespace